This much I know: we live in amazing times.

 3. Are you looking for something more cost efficient?

 Just going to throw out some numbers, but in-person training is getting far more expensive, and ranges anywhere from $80-$125 an hour, which amounts to potentially over $640 a month for just twice a week training.
-So what the fuck does this mean?
+So what does this mean?
 I’m good at math, and yeah, in-person training ain’t cheap.

 In the other corner, online training can be anywhere from $99-$299 a month for 2-4 days a week of periodized training, which is a steal.